Young-ook/terraform-aws-eks/examples/analytics/README.md

 ```

 ### Update kubeconfig
-Update and download kubernetes config file to local.
-You can see the bash command like below after terraform apply is complete.
-These are utility scripts and commands for managing EMR and EKS clusters.
+We need to get kubernetes config file for access the cluster that we've made using terraform.
+After terraform apply, you will see the bash command on the outputs.
+These scripts will help you setup your virtual EMR cluster on your EKS cluster.
 It looks like below.
 ```
 Outputs:

-create_emr_containers = "bash -e ./create-emr-virtual-cluster.sh"
+create_emr_containers = "bash -e ./create-emr-containers.sh"
-delete_emr_containers = "bash -e ./delete-emr-virtual-cluster.sh"
+delete_emr_containers = "bash -e ./delete-emr-containers.sh"
 enable_emr_access = "eksctl create iamidentitymapping --cluster eks-emr --service-name emr-containers --namespace default" kubeconfig = "bash -e .terraform/modules/eks/script/update-kubeconfig.sh -r ap-northeast-2 -n eks-emr -k kubeconfig"
 ```

-Copy and run it to save the kubernetes configuration file to your local workspace.
-And export it as an environment variable to apply to the terminal.
+For more details about *kubeconfig* script, please refer to the [user guide](https://github.com/Young-ook/terraform-aws-eks#generate-kubernetes-config).

+This is an example:
 ```
 bash -e .terraform/modules/eks/script/update-kubeconfig.sh -r ap-northeast-2 -n eks-emr -k kubeconfig export KUBECONFIG=kubeconfig
 ```

 ### Enabling Access for Amazon EMR
 In order to allow EMR to perform operations on the Kubernetes API, its Service-Linked Role (SLR) needs to be granted the required RBAC permissions. *eksctl* provides a command that creates the required RBAC resources for EMR, and updates the aws-auth ConfigMap to bind the role with the SLR for EMR.

-Copy the command from terraform outputs.
-Paste to the your workspace and run:
+Copy the command from terraform outputs and paste it to the your workspace for run:
 ```
 eksctl create iamidentitymapping --cluster eks-emr --service-name emr-containers --namespace default
 ```

 ### Create an EMR Virtual Cluster
-You can see the path to the script on terraform outputs.
-One for creating virtual clusters and one for deleting.
-Copy and run:
+To create a virtual cluster on your EMR service, copy the *create_emr_containers* script from the terraform outputs and run on your workspace:
 ```
-bash -e ./create-emr-virtual-cluster.sh
+bash -e ./create-emr-containers.sh
 ```

 ## Clean up
-Delete virtual EMR cluster first:
+As you've created your virtual cluster, copy *delete_emr_containers* script from the terraform outputs and run:
 ```
-bash -e ./delete-emr-virtual-cluster.sh
+bash -e ./delete-emr-containers.sh
 ```

 To destroy all infrastrcuture, run terraform: